luboid/aurelia-others-things/README.md

 # aurelia-others-things
-Other Aurelia things, like open common ViewMode with custom jQuery dialog pugin
+Other Aurelia things, like open common ViewModel with custom jQuery dialog pugin

 ```javascript